kdoore/CS2335-Gitbook/pickup_items.md

 Throughout our game we will want to have game items for the player to interact with.
 Often these are considered Pick-up items.

 ###Variations - See code below
 So, we'll want to create a base-class that represents this Pick-up type and create child classes to extend for specialized pick-up items.
-See SelfDestructPickup
+[See SelfDestructPickup](https://kdoore.gitbooks.io/cs-2335/content/pickup_items.html#selfdestructpickup-child-class-of-pickup)

 Some of our pick-up objects will need the ability to generate events that can notify other objects when the pick-up item has died.
+[See PickUp with Events](https://kdoore.gitbooks.io/cs-2335/content/pickup_items.html#selfdestructpickup-child-class-of-pickup)

 ### Simple PickUp Class